icopy-site/awesome/docs/awesome/awesome-geek-podcasts.md

 * [Rocket Ranch](https://www.nasa.gov/kennedy/rocketranch) - Official podcast from NASA’s Kennedy Space Center.
 * [Rocket Talk](https://www.tor.com/features/series/rocket-talk-podcast/) - Rocket Talk is Tor.com’s sci-fi/fantasy podcast, blending discussion style talk-radio with audio narrations of Tor.com’s award winning short fiction.
 * [Ruby5](https://www.pluralsight.com/search?q=ruby) - The latest news in the Ruby and Rails community.
 * [Ruby Rogues](https://devchat.tv/ruby-rogues/) - Ruby Rogues is a weekly panel discussion about programming.
-Ruby and technologies like Rails are what we have in common, but the discussions cover parts of the Ruby ecosystem, gems (https://github.com/guipdutra/awesome-geek-podcasts/blob/master/libraries) as well as programming practices, tools, and careers.
+Ruby and technologies like Rails are what we have in common, but the discussions cover parts of the Ruby ecosystem, gems (libraries) as well as programming practices, tools, and careers.
 * [RunAs Radio](http://www.runasradio.com/) - A weekly Internet Audio Talk Show for IT Professionals working with Microsoft products.
 * [Security Now!](https://www.grc.com/securitynow.htm) - Security Now! consists of a discussion between Steve Gibson and Leo Laporte of issues of computer security and, conversely, insecurity.
 * [Security Weekly](https://securityweekly.com) - A weekly podcast about security and info sec.